Similarity Preserving Representation Learning for Time Series Clustering: Experiments

-We fed the features learned by the proposed framework into the $k$Means algorithm as our clustering method, and compare it to the state-of-the-art time series clustering algorithm \emph{$k$-Shape}~\cite{paparrizos2015k}, which has been shown to outperform many state-of-the-art partitional, hierarchical, and spectral clustering approaches.
-Besides, we also compare our method with clustering algorithms \emph{$k$Means-DTW} and \emph{CLDS}~\cite{li2011time} since our ideas are similar in some respects. $k$Means-DTW is a popular time series clustering algorithm that uses DTW algorithm to measure pairwise distances between data points.
+Another baseline is the state-of-the-art time series clustering algorithm \emph{$k$-Shape}~\cite{paparrizos2015k}, which has been shown to outperform many state-of-the-art partitional, hierarchical, and spectral time series clustering approaches.
+Besides, we also compare our method with clustering algorithms \emph{$k$Means-DTW} and \emph{$k$Medoids-DTW} since our ideas are similar in some respects. $k$Means-DTW is a popular time series clustering algorithm that uses DTW algorithm to measure pairwise distances between data points.
 Although it looks similar to the idea of our SPIRAL-$k$Means that also utilizes the DTW and $k$Means algorithms, it is less desirable than SPIRAL-$k$Means mainly because: (i) $k$Means-DTW suffers from a very high computational cost since it needs to compute the pairwise DTW distances between all the time series and all the cluster centers at each iteration; and (ii) the DTW distance does not satisfy the triangle inequality, thus can make the cluster centers computed by averaging multiple time series drift out of the cluster~\cite{niennattrakul2007inaccuracies}.
 By designing an efficient algorithm that only needs to call the DTW function $O(n \log n)$ times and by embedding time series data to the Euclidean space while preserving their original similarities, the proposed method SPIRAL successfully addresses both these issues.
-Similar to the idea of representation learning presented in this paper, CLDS also learns a new feature representation of the time series data, and then partition the learned representation via an EM-like algorithm.

-In this study, we use the normalized mutual information (NMI for short) to measure the coherence between the inferred clustering and the ground truth categorization.
-NMI scales from 0 to 1, and a higher NMI value implies a better partition.
-Each experiment is repeated five times, and the performance averaged over the five trials is reported in Table \ref{tab:cluster}.
-Compared to all the baseline algorithms, our clustering method SPIRAL-$k$Means yields the best performance on all the seven data sets, indicating that it delivers the state-of-the-art performance.
-In addition, SPIRAL-$k$Means has a significantly lower running time than all the baseline clustering algorithms evaluated here.
-For instance, clustering the ED data set takes $k$-Shape, CLDS, and $k$Means-DTW $20$, $57$, and $114$ minutes, respectively.
-As a comparison, our clustering algorithm SPIRAL-$k$Means only spends one minute and a half to partition the ED data set.

-We finally note that $k$Means is just one choice of clustering algorithms that can take our learned features as the input.
-By replacing it with some more advanced clustering algorithms, it is expected to achieve an even better clustering performance.